luberda-molinet/FFImageLoading/README.md

 Both a memory cache and a disk cache are present.

-Note: Unlike Picasso you cannot use FFImageLoading with standard ImageViews.
-Instead you should simply load your images into ImageViewAsync instances.
-It is very easy to update your code since ImageViewAsync inherits from ImageView.
+*Note on Android: Unlike Picasso you cannot use FFImageLoading with standard ImageViews.
+Instead simply load your images into ImageViewAsync instances.
+Updating your code is very easy since ImageViewAsync inherits from ImageView.*

 ###API
 when you want to load the image from a file: